-- Obtaining summary judgment in the U.S. District Court for the Southern District of Florida, affirmed by U.S. Court of Appeals for the Tenth Circuit, in a collective action minimum wage lawsuit filed by 53 skycaps against an airline contractor seeking to invalidate the tip credit.
+- Obtaining summary judgment in the U.S. District Court for the Southern District of Florida, affirmed by the Tenth Circuit, in a collective action minimum wage lawsuit filed by 53 skycaps against an airline contractor seeking to invalidate a tip credit.

-- Obtaining partial judgment in an overtime collective action in which plaintiff bus drivers alleged that they were entitled to overtime, and defendant argued successfully that the vast majority of its drivers were covered by the Motor Carrier exemption.
-Walters v.
-American Coach Lines of Miami, Inc, No. 07-22000-CIV-UNGARO/SIMONTON (S.D.
-Fla., July 29, 2008).
+- Obtaining a partial judgment in an overtime collective action in which plaintiff bus drivers alleged that they were entitled to overtime, and the defendant argued successfully that the vast majority of its drivers were covered by the Motor Carrier exemption.

-- Obtaining denial of class certification in a lawsuit regarding the payment of prevailing wages and benefits to a proposed class of HVAC technicians who worked on various public works projects throughout New York State.
-Jeavons v.
-Trane U.S., Inc., Index No. 4299-06 (New York Supreme, 3d Dept., Albany County, Dec.
-7, 2007)(RDM).
+- Obtaining a denial of class certification in a lawsuit regarding the payment of prevailing wages and benefits to a proposed class of HVAC technicians who worked on various public works projects throughout New York State.

-- Getting FLSA collective action claims dismissed with prejudice in a lawsuit regarding an owner of a nationwide group of apartment communities that was filed in the U.S. District Court for the Southern District of New York.
+- Getting FLSA collective action claims dismissed with prejudice in a lawsuit filed in the U.S. District Court for the Southern District of New York regarding an owner of a nationwide group of apartment communities.

-- Settling on favorable terms government audits involving prevailing wages before they became lawsuits.
+- Settling on favorable terms numerous government audits involving prevailing wages before they became lawsuits.

 - Obtaining summary judgment for a technology company in an overtime lawsuit in the U.S. District Court for the Southern District of Texas, where an ex-employee challenged his classification as exempt under the administrative exemption.